 Top Load Test on Plastic Bottles – Force Measurement

 We need a force measurement test to determine the maximum load of which a plastic bottle is capable of supporting before total collapse.
-This is a common assurance needed by the industry to ensure that when products are packages and stacked, they will maintain a good quality for their customers.
+This is a common assurance needed by the industry to ensure that when products are packaged and stacked, they will maintain good quality for their customers.

 To find the maximum load of compression for the bottle to a set distance, use The L1-110 Force Measurement System